Stackclash/5e-vault/5. Mechanics/Bestiary/Giant/Storm Giant Quintessent (MPMM).md

     \ chooses."
   "name": "Gust"
 - "desc": "The giant hurls a thunderbolt at a creature it can see within 600 feet\
     \ of it.
-The target must make a DC 18 Dexterity saving throw, taking 22 (dice:\
+The target must make a DC 18 Dexterity saving throw, taking dice: 4d10|avg\
-    \ 4d10|avg (4d10)) thunder damage on a failed save, or half as much damage\
+    \ (4d10) thunder damage on a failed save, or half as much damage on a successful\
-    \ on a successful one."
+    \ one."
   "name": "Thunderbolt (Costs 2 Actions)"
 - "desc": "The giant vanishes, dispersing itself into the storm surrounding its lair.\
     \ The giant can end this effect at the start of any of its turns, becoming a giant\